bobh0303/bobh-scratch/FTML - Font Test Markup Language.md

 The root element is:

 ### ftml
-The ftml element has the following attributes:
+The **ftml** element has the following attributes:

-**version**	The version of the file format.
+- **version**	The version of the file format.
 This attribute is required and is currently "1.0".

-The ftml element takes a required head element and one or more testgroup elements as direct children.
+The **ftml** element takes a required head element and one or more testgroup elements as direct children.

 ### head
-The head element contains shared information across all the tests in the file.
+The **head** element contains shared information across all the tests in the file.
 The information held here gives concrete styling for use by presentation tools that have no other information to override the information stored here.
 This element is required.
 To allow for easy extensibility, applications are required to preserve all elements in the header even if they do not understand them.
 Additional optional elements added to the header do not require a version increase.

-The head element takes comment, fontscale, fontsrc, styles, title and widths elements as direct children.
+The **head** element takes **comment**, **fontscale**, **fontsrc**, **styles**, **title** and **widths** elements as direct children.

 #### comment
-A comment element may be used within head to provide descriptive text about the whole ftml document.
+A **comment** element may be used within **head** to provide descriptive text about the whole ftml document.
 The text value of this element specifies the comment text.
 This element is optional and, if present, must not be empty.

 #### fontscale
 This specifies the relative scaling that should be applied to text in the given font when rendering with a typical Western font like Times.
 The text child of this element must contain a positive integer and will be interpreted as a percentage.
 This element is optional and the default scale is 100 percent.